 Johnny Depps chair is closest to the exit, the director, producer and dop sit in the right corner, all surrounding the 3D camera on a crane, a setup of two Red Mysterium X digital cameras recording 4k video and a mirror separating the left eye from the right eye view.

 While we sit on Johnny Depps chair, Michael Singer walks around and explains the set.
 We are not supposed to be there when they shoot, so we have to go back to the entrance of the soundstage, and wait in front of a 3d monitor to watch it.
 One of the Johnny Depp doubles is handing out flyers for his concert the next day, he is also a musician.
 Then Geoffrey Rush, who plays pirate Barbossa walks in, and stops to give a little interview.
 He is wearing full costume and make up and looks quite impressive in that.
 If not to say bigger than life.
 Then finally, the real Johnny Depp walks in, smiles and stops to greet every journalist by handshake, and gives a little interview.
 Impressive as ever when he is Jack Sparrow.
-He smiles and rolls eyes, just as the pirate character would do, one can tell, he is not far away from the role he has to play in a minute, but still, he is out of character enought to give a genuine interview, on why he went to the school the girl wrote a letter from and his future in film as well as filming in 3D.
+He smiles and rolls eyes, just as the pirate character would do, one can tell, he is not far away from the role he has to play in a minute, but still, he is out of character enough to give a genuine interview.
+He goes on, explains why he went to the elementary school where the girl was that wrote a letter for him.
+He ends on his future in film as well as the future of filming in 3D.